theLobsterQueen/lobsterREPO/readme.txt

 	[X] Basic Lighting System

 Sprint 2 :
+	[ ] Save/Load Scenes on Command
+	[ ] Launcher that can Create/Load Projects
 	[ ] Build out Engine Frontend, Complete With
 		[ ] Inspector-Analog
 			[ ] [STRETCH] Allow for "exposed" variables, that could be edited